jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 a doubling of several voice-parts moving in different keys, so that, for example, in the same piece the bass might be in an “authentic” mode, and

 \* In my “Studien zur Geschichte der Notenschrift” (Chap.
-III, "The Revolution from the Conception in a Minor Sense to that in a Majur Sense”), I have shown in detail that the ancients and also the Arabs invari- ably conceived tone relations from above downward, and that, in the middle ages, this conception was gradu- ally changed to the reverse, as it is now.
+III, “The Revolution from the Conception in a Minor Sense to that in a Majur Sense”), I have shown in detail that the ancients and also the Arabs invari- ably conceived tone relations from above downward, and that, in the middle ages, this conception was gradu- ally changed to the reverse, as it is now.